 Technology is part of the core curriculum at Key Stage 3.
-In Years 7, 8 and 9 our students experience an introduction into 3 materials areas engaging in a variety of workshop and kitchen experiences.
+In Years 7, 8 and 9 our students experience an introduction to three materials areas engaging in a variety of workshop and kitchen experiences.

-In Year 7

-Food Preparation and Nutrition: Students learn the principles of health and safety in relation to food preparation.
+In Year 7 Food Preparation and Nutrition: Students learn the principles of health and safety in relation to food preparation.
 They revisit the Eatwell Guide and consider the importance of healthy eating.
-They explore nutritional and functional properties of food, food choice and provenance and sustainability issues.
-They research, develop, make and evaluate design ideas to a range of design briefs.
+They explore nutritional and functional properties of food, food and provenance choice and sustainability issues.
+All of these issues are explored in theoretical and practical ways, with students learning to make a range of predominantly savoury dishes.

-Textiles: Students begin Year 7 learning in Textiles by exploring methods of applying colour to fabric.
-They will use the sewing machine for both decorative and functional purposes.
-They will learn how to use inspirational imagery to create and decorate a soft sculpture.
+Textiles: Students begin by learning the health and safety procedures in a Textiles workshop and later the safety procedures for using a sewing mashing.
+They explore methods of applying colour to fabric.
+They use the sewing machine for both decorative and functional purposes.
+They learn how to use inspirational imagery to design, decorate and construct a soft mobile phone holder.